Skip to content

 Inbuilt Authenticators

-Overtime Pode will start to support inbuilt authentication methods - such as Windows Active Directory.
+Over time Pode will start to support inbuilt authentication methods - such as Windows Active Directory.
 More information can be found in the Inbuilt section.

 For example, the below would use the inbuilt Windows AD authentication method: